Chinese county restricts travel as Beijing races to contain virus

 "Anyway we haven't had many customers over the past few days, people are scared to go out as much now," Wang told AFP.

-The latest outbreak started in Beijing's sprawling Xinfadi wholesale market which supplies more than 70 percent of the city's meat and vegetables.
+The latest outbreak started in Beijing's sprawling Xinfadi wholesale market, which supplies more than 70 percent of the city's fresh produce.

-The number of visitors to the market made the outbreak "hard to control", Pang Xinghuo, deputy director of the Beijing Center for Disease Control and Prevention, told reporters Wednesday.

 To prevent the virus spreading beyond Beijing, officials have urged residents to stay in the city and forbidden those in areas considered "medium and high risk" from leaving.